Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Introduction

-This paper considers the importance of the domain features in OOD detection and proposes to leverage them to enhance semantic-feature-based OOD detection methods.
-To this end, we propose a novel generic framework called X-DOM that can learn the domain features from the ID training samples by a dense prediction approach, with which different existing semantic-feature-based OOD detection methods can be seamlessly combined to jointly learn the in-distribution features from both the semantic and domain dimensions.
-Specifically, given a trained $K$-class classification network where $K$ is the number of in-distribution classes, X-DOM first generates pseudo semantic segmentation masks by a weakly-supervised segmentation approach that uses image-level labels to locate discriminative regions in the images.
-These pseudo segmentation masks are then utilized to train a $(K+1)$-class dense prediction network, with the first $K$ classes being the original $K$ in-distribution classes and the $(K+1)$-th class corresponding to the in-distribution background domain features.
+This paper considers the importance of disentangling foreground and background features in OOD detection and proposes to leverage background features to enhance the OOD detection methods that are based on foreground features.
+To this end, we introduce a novel generic framework, called DFB, that can \textbf{\underline{D}isentangle the \underline{F}oreground and \underline{B}ackground features} from ID training samples by a dense prediction approach, with which different existing foreground-based OOD detection methods can be seamlessly combined to learn the in-distribution features from both the foreground and background dimensions.
+Specifically, given a trained $K$-class classification network where $K$ is the number of in-distribution classes, DFB first generates pseudo semantic segmentation masks through a weakly-supervised segmentation approach that uses image-level labels to locate discriminative regions in the images.
+These pseudo segmentation masks are then utilized to train a $(K+1)$-class dense prediction network, \textit{with the first $K$ classes being the original $K$ ID classes and the $(K+1)$-th class corresponding to the ID background features}.
 The dense prediction network is further converted into a $(K+1)$-class classification network by adding a global pooling layer.
 The conversion is lossless and requires no re-training.
-In doing so, the $(K+1)$-class classifier learns both semantic and domain in-distribution features.
-Different existing semantic-feature-based methods, such as the post-hoc methods, can be applied to the first $K$ prediction outputs to obtain semantic OOD scores, while the $(K+1)$-th prediction can be directly used to define domain OOD scores.
-Combining these semantic and domain OOD scores enable the detection of OOD samples from both semantic and domain features.
+In doing so, the $(K+1)$-class classifier learns both foreground and background ID features.
+Different existing foreground-based methods, such as the post-hoc methods, can be applied to the first $K$ prediction outputs to obtain \textbf{semantic OOD scores}, while the $(K+1)$-th prediction can be directly used to define \textbf{background OOD scores}.
+Combining these semantic and background OOD scores enables OOD detection from both foreground and background features.